Oriented strand board: Properties

 Adjustments to the manufacturing process can affect thickness, panel size, strength, and rigidity.
 OSB panels have no internal gaps or voids, and can be water-resistant, although they do require additional membranes to achieve impermeability to water and are not recommended for exterior use.
 The finished product has properties similar to plywood, but is uniform and cheaper.
-However, in 2021 the price spiked 5 to 600% going from under $10 to near $50 per 4x8 sheet for 7/16" nominal, before correcting into 2022.
 When tested to failure, OSB has a greater load-bearing capacity than milled wood panels.
 It has replaced plywood in many environments, especially the North American structural panel market.

-While OSB does not have a continuous grain like a natural wood, it does have an axis along which its strength is greatest.
-This can be seen by observing the alignment of the surface wood chips.

 All wood-based structural use panels can be cut and installed with the same types of equipment as for solid wood.